Irving Mansfield

-Irving Mansfield (July 23, 1908 - August 25, 1988) was an American producer, publicist and writer.
-He is best remembered as the husband of novelist Jacqueline Susann and for his promotion of Susann's popular books.
+Irving Mansfield (July 23, 1908 - August 25, 1988) was an American producer, publicist and writer, the husband of novelist Jacqueline Susann and promoter of Susann's popular books.

 Early life and career

 After working in public relations for several years, Mansfield became a producer with CBS in 1946 and developed Arthur Godfrey's Talent Scouts, This Is Show Business, and The Jane Froman Show, among other programs.

 Mansfield gave up his career to help his wife promote her book, Valley of the Dolls, which was published in 1966 and became the best-selling novel of the year.
 Mansfield continued to work with his wife in promoting her subsequent novels, The Love Machine (1969) and Once Is Not Enough (1973), both among the top three sellers of their respective years.
 Mansfield also executive-produced movie versions of his wife's novels The Love Machine (1971) and Jacqueline Susann's Once Is Not Enough (1975), as well as a 1981 television mini-series version of Valley.